 Heat Map Technology.
 Heat Maps were used as a key part of analysis.
 A pretty straightforward concept, the more clicks a certain button or area of the page received, the ‘brighter’ that section of the image is.
 The bright white and yellow sections in these images convey that they received the most customer attention (i.e. clicks) within the experiment.

 Scroll Maps.
 A scroll map is a method used to understand which sections of a given web page a customer is most likely to see, or most likely to skim over and miss.
 The image for each uses a relative colour scheme, with yellow and white sections the most visible parts of a page for customers.
 In the ‘colder’ green and blue sections only a lesser percentage of customers saw this section of the content, 50% and 25% respectively for each colour.
 The guide right shows these percentages quite clearly.

-At the conclusion of the initial experiments there was a calculated uplift of approximately 0.7% to the home page conversion rate.
+At the conclusion of the initial experiments there was a calculated, absolute uplift of approximately 0.7% to the home page conversion rate.
 These additional conversions were seen just in the first couple of weeks during the first project.
+Over the course of a standard year this uplift is likely to result in hundreds of additional conversions.
 This meant we were able to achieve a break-even for the project within the first two weeks.

 With the best method of CRO being to continuously refinine elements over a period of time, it’s fair to say a longer period of time would have yielded even stronger results!